-Weight is still below 7,200 lbs (3 266 kg) and you may think that you should subtract 700 additional pounds (318 kg) from your trailering capacity to stay within GCWR limits.
-Your maximum trailer would only be 7,800 lbs (3 538 kg).
-You may go further and think you must limit tongue weight to less than 1,000 lbs (454 kg) to avoid exceeding GVWR.
-But, you must still consider the effect on the rear axle.
-Because your rear axle now weighs 3,100 lbs (1 406 kg), you can only put 900 lbs (408 kg) on the rear axle without exceeding RGAWR.
+Weight is still below 7,200 lbs (3 266 kg) and you might think 700 additional pounds (318 kg) should be subtracted from the trailering capacity to stay within GCWR limits.
+The maximum trailer would only be 7,800 lbs (3 538 kg).
+You may go further and think the tongue weight should be limited to less than 1,000 lbs (454 kg) to avoid exceeding GVWR.
+But the effect on the rear axle must still be considered.
+Because the rear axle now weighs 3,100 lbs (1 406 kg), 900 lbs (408 kg) can be put on the rear axle without exceeding RGAWR.
 The effect of tongue weight is about 1.5 times the actual weight.
-Dividing the 900 lbs (408 kg) by 1.5 leaves you with being able to handle only 600 lbs (272 kg) of tongue weight.
-Since tongue weight is usually at least 10 percent of total loaded trailer weight, you can expect that the largest trailer your vehicle can properly handle is 6,000 lbs (2 721 kg).
+Dividing the 900 lbs (408 kg) by 1.5 leaves only 600 lbs (272 kg) of tongue weight that can be handled.

+Since tongue weight is usually at least 10 percent of total loaded trailer weight, expect that the largest trailer the vehicle can properly handle is 6,000 lbs (2 721 kg).

-It is important that you make sure your vehicle does not exceed any of its ratings - GCWR, GVWR, RGAWR, Maximum Trailer Rating or Tongue Weight.
-The only way to be sure you are not exceeding any of these ratings is to weigh your vehicle and trailer.
+It is important that the vehicle does not exceed any of its ratings - GCWR, GVWR, RGAWR, Maximum Trailer Rating or Tongue Weight.
+The only way to be sure it is not exceeding any of these ratings is to weigh the vehicle and trailer.

-Total Weight on Your Vehicle's Tires
+Total Weight on the Vehicle's Tires

-Be sure your vehicle's tires are inflated to the upper limit for cold tires.
-You'll find these numbers on the Certification label at the rear edge of the driver's door or see Loading Your Vehicle for more information.
-Then, be sure you don't go over the GVW limit for your vehicle, or the GAWR, including the weight of the trailer tongue.
-If you use a weight distributing hitch, make sure you don't go over the rear axle limit before you apply the weight distribution spring bars.
+Be sure the vehicle's tires are inflated to the upper limit for cold tires.
+These numbers can be found on the Certification/Tire Label located on the B-pillar below the door latch or see Loading the Vehicle on page 4-33 for more information.
+Make sure not to go over the GVW limit for the vehicle, or the GAWR, including the weight of the trailer tongue.
+If using a weight distributing hitch, make sure not to go over the rear axle limit before applying the weight distribution spring bars.